 Because of these laws, a decent data management process plan must cover not only the storage of data within its life cycle, but also cover the end of the lifecycle – the secure deletion or destruction of the data.
-And this confronts companies with a serious (and costly) question: Should the data destruction be done in-house or off-premises?
+And this confronts companies with a serious (and costly) question: Should the data destruction be in-house or off-premises?

 While off-premises data destruction holds a lot of advantages when deciding to use an external service provider to delete data and physically destroy the storage mediums for the company, in many cases it is not the best solution.